WELCOME TO FAMILY CAMP

 FOOD SERVICES

-Most meals are served buffet-style in the Lighthouse Dining Hall and enjoyed on our ocean-view dining veranda.
+Meals are served buffet-style in the Lighthouse Dining Hall and enjoyed on our ocean-view dining veranda.
 We care about our guests and want to know your food allergies and dietary restrictions in advance so we can provide tasty food options that meet your needs.
 Please notify us immediately if you did not share these with us when you registered.
 We can easily accommodate vegetarians and those with nuts, gluten, and dairy allergies.
 Other issues?
 Call or email camp, and we will try to assist you in any way we can.
-Those with complex dietary issues may want to bring extra foods to supplement what we serve.
+Those with complex dietary issues may want to bring foods to supplement what we serve.
 A camper fridge and microwave are available for those with specific needs.

 OPPORTUNITY TO SERVE (OTS)